jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 ### Common use cases

 As package management is quite distributed and jsonnet-bundler is relatively simple, there are some use cases that don't get covered well.
-Fortunately jsonnet and jsonnet-bundler are quite flexible.
+Fortunately Jsonnet and jsonnet-bundler are quite flexible.

 #### Upstream has breaking changes